Juan-Jones/earnonlinemoney/content/blog/ebay-affiliate-program-overview.md

 ## How It Works

-Affiliates promote eBay products through various channels, such as blogs, social media, and email marketing.
+Ebay is a popular eCommerce platform that entrepreneurs use to [earn money online free]({{< relref "make-money-online" >}}) by promoting eBay products through channels like blogs, social media sites, and email marketing campaigns.
 When a user clicks on an affiliate link and makes a purchase on eBay, the affiliate earns a commission.
 The commission rate can vary depending on the product category and the type of sale.

 ### Join the eBay Affiliate Program